WataRain/asuka/Programming/01-CCPROG1/01-AbsoluteBasics.md

 ---
-title: The Absolute Basics of Programming
+title: Hello, World: The Absolute Basics of Programming
 ---

 > :link: [CCPROG1 Index](index.md)
->
-> :memo: If you're just starting out, then don't worry too much!
-Immerse yourself slowly and steadily.

-# The Absolute Basics of Programming
+# Hello, World:  The Absolute Basics of Programming

 **Programming is a form of problem solving.** However, what sets apart programming from the usual problem solving is that we must create solutions that are understood by both computers and humans, instead of only the latter.
 Take the following scenario, for example:

 > :question: Which is the highest number among these: 3, 5, 1, 0, or 999?

 The answer is obviously 999, but a computer does not have the common sense to say what we have so easily observed.
 Instead, computers follow a *program* or a series of instructions executed by a computer, and *programming* is to create such programs via a programming language.

-(In the grand scheme of things, [programs don't have to be self-contained:](../03-CCPROG3/01-IntroToOOP.md) programs can exist as *subprograms* or generally as parts of a bigger program, such as in complex applications like web browsers, video games, and artificial intelligence applications.)

 ## Programming Languages